The Top Five Things Putting You At Risk of Varicose Veins

 And if that sounds like you, you’ll be surprised to learn that over 40 million Americans suffer from varicose veins.

 How do you not become a part of that statistic?

-Today, we are going to walk you through the top five things that are putting you at risk for varicose veins.
+The top five things that are putting you at risk of varicose veins: